-- It reduces risk because problems can be corrected before too much time has been invested and can be more quickly changed. - User experience can be considered to help find better solutions for users who are introduced later to the process. - You will be able to train end users in a modular fashion and then utilize these early users as trainers or support people. - You will be able to more easily manage the natural aversion to change that exists in every organization by implementing change in a more modular way.
+- It reduces risk because problems can be corrected before your team has invested too much time or effort. - You can investigate the experience of early users to prevent issues down the road. - You will be able to train end users in a modular fashion and then utilize these early users as trainers or support people. - By implementing change at a gradual pace, you can more easily manage the natural aversion to change that often hinders a project's success.